alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-tawassul-through-the entities-creatures.md

 locale: en
 lang: en
 note: true
-excerpt: "Beseeching in the name of a person, virtue, status or right of creatures, whether they are prophets or righteous people is a subject of controversy among the scholars."
+summary: "Beseeching in the name of a person, virtue, status or right of creatures, whether they are prophets or righteous people is a subject of controversy among the scholars."
 group1: true
 ---